mypherhistamine/ALP-Programs/README.md

 - INT 21H , Function 02H - Display a number or character on the screen
 - INT 21H , Function 04CH - Terminate the code properly and return to the DOS Prompt

+> Note for calling a sub-routine we will need that n value in the Ah register

+> To display some string the memory address of that string should be in the dl or dx register

 ### 9) Offset and LEA Instruction